shashankpali/EZYGradientView-ObjC/README.md

 # Pod Installation

 CocoaPods is the preferred way to install this library.
-Add this command to your `Podfile`:
+Add both the command to your `Podfile`:

 ```
+use_frameworks!
 pod 'EZYGradientView-ObjC'
 ```